Originally published on PRNewswire.

 Jellyfish Adds DevOps Metrics to its Engineering Management Platform

 BOSTON, Oct.
 26, 2021 — Jellyfish, the pioneer of Engineering Management Platforms, today announced the launch of Jellyfish DevOps Metrics, a new feature that allows software development and DevOps teams to track and optimize software delivery.
 The addition of these metrics positions Jellyfish as the only platform that gives visibility into the full cycle of value delivery, enabling teams to continuously improve their engineering operations and deliver value faster and more reliably.
-With Jellyfish DevOps Metrics, customers can automate measurement of metrics like Lead Time, Deployment Frequency, Mean Time to Restore, and Change Failure Rate – key metrics for elite performing engineering teams.
+With Jellyfish DevOps Metrics, customers can automate measurement of metrics like Lead Time, Deployment Frequency, Mean Time to Recovery, and Change Failure Rate – key metrics for elite performing engineering teams.
 Software engineering and DevOps teams strive to deliver value quickly and continuously to customers, but they often lack the ability to quantify progress toward that goal.
 In order to optimize delivery processes, practices, and tooling, teams must first be able to measure, track, and visualize them.
 Most teams quickly find these tasks to be more difficult and time-consuming than they had expected, leaving them with more questions than answers.

 “DevOps teams and their leaders needed to answer these questions in a way that is as fast and automated as the DevOps tools and practices they are employing,” explains David Gourley, co-founder and CTO at Jellyfish.
 “Jellyfish gives teams the power to make DevOps measurable so they can see what’s working, fix what’s not, and ultimately deliver more value to customers faster.”